terminaldweller/mutator/README.md

 * `-pp,	--print-pretty`, prints the output in a pretty format in a new file.
 The new file has the same name with a "-pretty" added to the name in the same directory.<br/>
 * `-t,	--test`, runs the tests on the built executables.
 It should be followed by an executable name and the test to run on it.
 The accepted options are: tdd,valgrind.
 For example: `-test mutator-lvl0 valgrind`.<br/>
 * `-opts 	--options, pass options to the executable(s).
 The executables support all the clang options. please enclose all the options in double quatation.
 This is basically a pass-through option.
 Everything appearing inside will be passed through to the executable.`<br/>
-* `-copts	--customoptions`, just like `-opts` but passes the custom options defined for each executable. it is pass-through.
+* `-copts	--customoptions`, just like `-opts` but passes the custom options defined for each executable.
+It is pass-through.
 Example: `-copts "-MainOnly=false -SysHeader"`.<br/>

 `mutator-lvl0` options:<br/>

 * SysHeader, will let the executable know that you wish the checks to run through system headers as well.
 Off by default.<br/>
-* MainOnly, will only pusblish check results for matches residing in the main file,i.e. the current TU(Translation Unit).<br/>
+* MainOnly, will only publish check results for matches residing in the main file,i.e. The current TU(Translation Unit).<br/>
-* MisraC2004,MisraC2012,C2,C3 will let the executable know which Misra guidelines you want the source to be checked against. currently only supports MisraC2004 or C2.<br/>
+* MisraC2004,MisraC2012,C2,C3 will let the executable know which Misra guidelines you want the source to be checked against.
+Currently only supports MisraC2004 or C2.<br/>

 #### Note

 Some of Misra-C rules are already implemented by Clang as warnings, so for those cases, mutator uses the built-in diagnostics instead of re-inventing the wheel.
 For those diagnostics to appear in the mutator report you should refrain from using the Clang `-w` flag as that silences the warnings.<br/>

-If you are running the executables using `mutator.sh` you don't need to read this note through. if you are running the executable directly however, then you have to pass groups of arguments in a specific order otherwise the executable won't be able to recognize the options and will throw errors.
+If you are running the executables using `mutator.sh` you don't need to read this note through.
+If you are running the executable directly however, then you have to pass groups of arguments in a specific order otherwise the executable won't be able to recognize the options and will throw errors.
 For example this is the right way to run `mutator-lvl0`:<br/>

 ```bash